 Keyboards and their layouts evolved organically from the first typewriters through teletypes and terminals into the keyboards of today.
 It was IBM (an American company) who codified and standardized what we today call the “ANSI” and “ISO” variants into the Enhanced Layout (and dumped the BAE Enter key, a monster of its own creation, but that’s another problem).

 Those terms have stuck because they’re convenient shorthands; it’s pointless to refrain from using them, but the erroneous implication about the origin and territorial jurisdiction, so to speak, of each physical layout variant does need to be avoided.

 Due to the extra requirements the Japanese language has, keyboards used in Japan sport what is commonly called the “JIS layout”.
-This physical layout variant looks superficially like an ANSISO keyboard (long left Shift and vertical Enter), but contains further changes in the main block: the rightmost keys in the first and fourth rows (the ones that will get to be Backspace and right Shift later on) are split, adding a 1U key to their respective left sides (those will serve later as extra alpha keys), and the long bar is split into four keys (three of which will be later made into modifiers keys).
+This physical layout variant looks superficially like an ANSISO keyboard (long left Shift and vertical Enter), but contains further changes in the main block: the rightmost keys in the first and fourth rows (the ones that will get to be Backspace and right Shift later on) are split, adding a 1U key to their respective left sides (those will serve later as extra alphanumeric keys), and the long bar is split into four keys (three of which will be later made into modifiers keys).

 Main block, JIS variant. (see an ANSISO main block instead)

 Main block, ANSISO variant. (see a JIS main block instead)